BerkeleyLibrary/ruby-nara/README.md

 # NARA casefiles web database

 Rails web app for viewing the NARA case files database.
-This application runs on VM154 using port 3001.
-The database itself runs on mysql.lib.berkeley.edu.
+This application runs on Docker Swarm.

-The Nara database app can be found under the existing Chinese immigration website at https://bancroft.berkeley.edu/collections/chinese-immigration-to-the-united-states-1884-1944/ alternatively, you can visit the website at https://nara.lib.berkeley.edu/
+The Nara database app can be found under the archived Chinese immigration website at <https://web.archive.org/web/20220124061848/https://bancroft.berkeley.edu/collections/chinese-immigration-to-the-united-states-1884-1944/index.html>.
+Alternatively, you can visit the website at https://nara.lib.berkeley.edu/

+## Local development and CI

+Local development and CI is handled by Docker Compose.
+The app requires a custom MariaDB configuration variable (see [`docker-compose.yml`](docker-compose.yml)).
+This should get automatically loaded as you bring the container up locally, but this setting needs to be deployed to the Swarm configuration.

+By default, Docker Compose will load sample data given a file in `db/dumps`.
+In CI, no sample data is loaded.

 ## Testing

-Nara uses a combination of Rspec and Capybara, for it's test suites.
+Nara uses a combination of Rspec and Capybara for its test suites.
 To run a suite from the command line, run 'rspec' from the projects root directory.

 ## SimpleCov